moby/moby/docs/userguide/networkingcontainers.md

    container containing a web application `web`.

 *  Names provide Docker with a reference point that allows it to refer to other containers.
-There are several commands that support this and you'll use one in a exercise later.
+There are several commands that support this and you'll use one in an exercise later.

 You name your container by using the `--name` flag, for example launch a new container called web: